 According to a UN Environment Programme report, the estimated value of recoverable materials in e-waste is worth over $62 billion every year8.
 This is bigger than Ghana’s 2017 GDP of $58.9 Billion (World bank).

-Low-level scrap workers and Accra residents suffer the most while the main ‘masters’, their clientele, and the Government of Ghana earn from this.
+Low-level scrap workers and Accra residents suffer the most while the main ‘masters’, their clientele, and the Ghana Government earn from this.

-The Government of Ghana earns from this through the use of recycled materials by the local industry and export taxes.
+The Ghana Government earns from this through the use of recycled materials by the local industry and export taxes.

 The price of copper at Agbogbloshie as of February 2021 was GH₵16 (around $2.7/ Feb 2021 FX Rate) per pound.
 According to macrotrents.com, the global price of copper as of February 19, 2021, was around $4.07 per pound.